andrebiegel/liferay-configuration-api/README.md

 ## Important Notes

 ## Configuration Categories
-Categories itself are created by an osgi service of the class com.liferay.configuration.admin.category.ConfigurationCategory (see [1]).
+Categories itself are created by an osgi service of the interface com.liferay.configuration.admin.category.ConfigurationCategory (see [1]).
-The Class is included in the following dependency.
+The interface is included in the following dependency.

 ```
 <dependency>